hartswf0/latent-sculptor/README.md

     - Go to your repository's **Settings** tab.
     - Navigate to the **Pages** section in the left sidebar.
     - Under "Build and deployment", select the source as **Deploy from a branch**.
-    - Choose the `main` (or `master`) branch and the `/docs` folder (or specify the build output folder if different).
-For this project, you will point it to the `out` directory created by the build step, though GitHub Pages settings might require some adjustments to serve from a subfolder.
-A common practice is to use GitHub Actions to automate the build and deployment step.
+    - Choose the `main` (or `master`) branch and the `/out` folder.
+Save your changes.
+    - After a few minutes, your site should be live at the provided GitHub Pages URL.

 ## Inspiration & Credits